General Terms and Conditions - Service Provision

 5Backup Policy

-Although we take all reasonable precautions to prevent data loss, YourTech cannot guarantee the absolute integrity of backups or that the backed-up data will always be error-free or free from corruption.
-Clients are encouraged to regularly perform their own data backups.
+Although we take all reasonable precautions to prevent data loss, YourTech cannot guarantee the absolute integrity of backups or that backed-up data will always be free from error or corruption.
+Clients are encouraged to regularly perform their own backups of their data.

 It is the client's responsibility to maintain their own data backups and to inform us immediately of any data issues or losses they may notice.
 YourTech shall not be held liable for any data loss, damage, or other consequences that may result from data loss hosted on our services.